petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - This rate should never be higher than the axis maximum rate (`$110` - `$115`).
 A value of 50-70% of the maximum rate is a good starting point.
-- If the motor stalls during the homing search, this value is too high.
+- If the motor slams violently into the limit switches during the homing search, this value is too high.

 ---